Mexicans burn Donald Trump effigies in Easter ritual

 MEXICO CITY Mexicans celebrating an Easter ritual late on Saturday burnt effigies of U.S. Republican presidential hopeful Donald Trump, whose anti-immigrant views have sparked outrage south of the American border.

-Media reported that Trump effigies burned across Mexico, from Puebla to Mexico's industrial hub Monterrey.
+Media reported that Trump effigies burnt across Mexico, from Puebla to Mexico's industrial hub Monterrey.

-The burning is part of a widespread Mexican Holy Week tradition where neighborhoods burn effigies to represent Judas Iscariot, who betrayed Jesus Christ according to the Bible.
-The effigies are often modeled on unpopular political figures.
+The burning is part of a widespread Mexican Holy Week tradition where neighbourhoods burn effigies to represent Judas Iscariot, who betrayed Jesus Christ according to the Bible.
+The effigies are often modelled on unpopular political figures.

 "Since he started his campaign and began talking about immigrants, Mexico, and Mexicans, I said 'I've got to get this guy,'" said Felipe Linares, the artisan who crafted Trump and whose family has been making Judases for more than 50 years.